The Health Benefits of Pumpkins & Pumpkin Seeds

 You also can find these seeds raw in natural food stores, or order them where I get my pumpkin seeds — Penn Herb Company.
 They have the most delicious, raw seeds in an 11 ounce bag, for the best price around.
 To order, visit: PennHerb.com or call: 800-523-9971 (US & Canada) or 215-632-6100 (Intl), both ET, M - F • 9 - 4.

-As mentioned in my book The Curative Kitchen & Lifestyle, raw pumpkin seeds are recommended by some to expel pinworms or other intestinal parasites.
+As mentioned in my book A HUG IN A MUG, raw pumpkin seeds are recommended by some to expel pinworms or other intestinal parasites.
 Considered medicinal for the liver, colon, spleen, and pancreas, pumpkin seeds are tridoshic, or balancing to all body types, when used in moderation.

 These delicious seeds are rich in vitamins A and E, iron, potassium, magnesium, phosphorus, and zinc.
 They even contain calcium and some of the B vitamins.
 They also are a great plant-based source of omega-6 and omega-3 fatty acids.
 What’s more, one ounce of seeds has as much protein—nine grams—as an ounce of meat.
 Of course, you don’t want to eat too many pumpkin seeds, since about 73 percent of the calories come from fat (with 148 calories in one ounce of seeds).
 But when you have a taste for a crunchy, highly nutritious snack, pumpkin seeds, in moderation, are an excellent choice.